Barys Astana: History

-1999–2008: Early years
+1999–2008: early years

-Barys was founded on 26 November 1999 as the result of resolution accepted by the City Council of Astana.
-The team was gathered in a semi-professional level by an enthusiast players who were annually playing an amateur tournament for the prize of Mayor of Astana and professional players who came from other teams of the Championship.
+Barys was founded on 26 November 1999 as the result of a resolution adopted by the City Council of Astana.
+The team was gathered in a semi-professional level by enthusiast players who were annually playing an amateur tournament for the prize of Mayor of Astana and professional players who came from other teams of the Championship.
 The team's name, Barys, is derived from the national symbol of Kazakhstan, translated as snow leopard.
 Nikolai Myshagin became the first head coach in the club's history.
 Under Myshagin rule, Barys earned silver medals in its first three season of play in the Kazakhstan Hockey Championship.
 Barys would stay there until 2009.
 During the 2003–04 season, Barys squaded by junior players to serve as a base club for the Kazakhstan national junior ice hockey team.
 In 2004, Barys was admitted into the Russian ice hockey system.
 They made their debut in the Pervaya Liga; in parallel, Barys kept a second team in the Kazakhstan Hockey Championship.
 Barys' debut in Russia was interesting, with the team doing fairly well.
 They played three seasons in the Pervaya Liga, where they finished respectively third, second and first of the Ural-Western Siberia Zone where they played.
 With this first place in 2007, Barys was allowed into the Vysshaya Liga.

 Barys played a single season in the Vysshaya Liga, a good one, where they finished second out of 14 in the Eastern Conference.
 They reached the playoffs, where they began by sweeping HC Belgorod in three straight games in the first round, before falling to Khimik Voskresensk in four games.
 Barys however won the Kazakhstan Hockey Championship that year.
 Barys' main team did not participate in the regular season of the league (however, its affiliate, Barys-2, did), but the league's format was so that the three best team of the league after the regular season would play the three best Kazakh teams (Barys' main team, Kazzinc-Torpedo and Kazakhmys Satpaev, all three were playing in the Vysshaya Liga) in the final round.
 Barys won the tournament, dethroning defending champions Kazzinc-Torpedo, en route to their first Kazakhstan Hockey Championship title.